parthj732005/Network-Optimization-Project/README.md

 ## ▶ Usage

+Note: The application requires internet connection for the first run to fetch data about USA map from the internet.
 1. Navigate to the **Frontend** application at `http://localhost:3000`.
 2. Enter values for:
       * Customer Geolocations (ZIP Codes)